Universal Control Plane - Hacks

 This feature is great for any UCP user who wants to have a quick overview of their stacks and their components.

-The featured UI elements were built in React and Emotion.
-The hover effects / animations are done in CSS through Emotion.
+The featured UI elements were built with React and Emotion.
+The hover effects/animations are done in CSS through Emotion.